CardiacModelling/nonlinear-time-dependent-leak/README.md

 # Nonlinear time-dependent leak current in automated patch-clamp platforms
 A study of the nonlinear and time-dependent leak current observed in automated patch-clamp platforms.
-This repo contains all data and code for reproducing the results in the paper "*A nonlinear and time-dependent leak current in the presence of calcium fluoride patch clamp seal enhancer*".
+This repo contains all data and code for reproducing the results in the paper "*A nonlinear and time-dependent leak current in the presence of calcium fluoride patch clamp seal enhancer*" by Chon Lok Lei, Alan Fabbri, Dominic Whittaker, Michael Clerx, Monique Windley, Adam Hill, Gary Mirams, and Teun de Boer.

 ## Installing
 This repository requires Python 3 with Numpy, Scipy, and Matplotlib.